 Andrew pictured at home with his Alternative Miss World 2014 throne.
 Photo by the author

 If John Waters is the godfather of camp, Andrew Logan is his technicolor British counterpart.
-A sculptor, painter, and performance artist, Logan is also the founder of “Alternative Miss World,” a kind of club kid answer to the Miss World beauty pageant they stopped televising in the UK when everyone realized it's weird to rank women on how well they can wear a bikini.
-The Alternative Miss World favors creativity over conformity, and launched the careers of a bunch of iconic creative figures—from director Derek Jarman to performance artist Leigh Bowery.
+A sculptor, painter, and performance artist, Logan is also the founder of “Alternative Miss World,” a kind of club-kid answer to the Miss World beauty pageant they stopped televising in the UK when everyone realized it's weird to rank women on how well they can wear a bikini.
+Alternative Miss World favors creativity over conformity, and launched the careers of a bunch of iconic creative figures—from director Derek Jarman to performance artist Leigh Bowery.

-Andrew lives and works in his studio, the Glasshouse, a huge, glass-roofed building in Bermondsey with a rubber plant tree growing upwards through the floors.
+Andrew lives and works in his studio, the Glasshouse, a huge, glass-roofed building in Bermondsey with a rubber tree growing up through the floors.
 The whole building is full of his work, including that mirrored sculpture of what's probably Liza Minnelli’s head in the picture below.
 He recently invited me over to talk about the competition.

-VICE: Hi Andrew.
+VICE: Hi, Andrew.
 How did the idea of Alternative Miss World come to you?

 Andrew Logan: It was natural, really.
 I’ve always loved giving parties, so it started with friends and just dressing up.
 Nothing is deliberate.
-I’d just been to Crufts dog show, so I was rather inspired by that, and you’ve got to remember that Miss World was huge in the 70s—every household in the country watched it religiously.
+I’d just been to Crufts' dog show, so I was rather inspired by that, and you’ve got to remember that Miss World was huge in the 70s—every household in the country watched it religiously.

 How has the competition evolved over time?